-An amount equivalent to the school's current budget share By far the largest element of GAG is the school's core funding, known as its delegated budget share.
+• An amount equivalent to the school's current budget share By far the largest element of GAG is the school's core funding, known as its delegated budget share.
 This will be the same as the school's current budget share received from the local authority.
-YPLA make a small adjustments to
+We make a small adjustments to reflect any reduced business rates, paid by an academy as a charitable trust, and for insurance, which is paid separately in GAG.

-Local authority central spend equivalent grant (LACSEG)
+• Local authority central spend equivalent grant (LACSEG)